gma1k/podtrace/doc/tracing-exporters.md

 ### Overview

-OpenTelemetry Protocol (OTLP) is the industry-standard protocol for observability data. `podtrace` exports traces via OTLP HTTP to any OpenTelemetry-compatible backend.
+OpenTelemetry Protocol (OTLP) is the industry-standard protocol for observability data. `Podtrace` exports traces via OTLP HTTP to any OpenTelemetry-compatible backend.

 ### Supported Backends